cryptomator/ios/fastlane/README.md

 Submit a new beta build to TestFlight

+Requires --env to be set to 'freemium' or 'premium'

 ### ios app_store

 ```sh
 [bundle exec] fastlane ios app_store
 ```

-Deploy a new version to the App Store
+Deploy a new freemium and premium version to the App Store

 ### ios apply_config